tylerw51/tyler-solon-williams/content/pages/index.md

   - section_id: hero
     type: section_hero
     content: >
-      I am graduating with a PhD in Communication Studies from the University of Iowa.
-I study animation, television, and media history.
+      Tyler Solon Williams is graduating with a PhD in Communication Studies from the University of Iowa.
+He studies animation, television, and media history.
     actions:
       - label: Contact Me
         url: /contact/